jangroth/aws-certification-notes/solutions-architect-professional.md

 * Snapshots are point-in-time backups of a cluster, stored internally in S3
 * Snapshots are incremental (only what has changed is saved)
 * You can restore a snapshot into a new cluster
 * Automated: every 8 hours, every 5 GB, or on a schedule.
-Set retention
+Configure retention period
 * Manual: snapshot is retained until you delete it
 * You can configure Amazon Redshift to automatically copy snapshots (automated or manual) to another AWS Region
   * Great for DR
+* Automatic snapshots feature is enabled by default, cross-region snapshot copy is not.

 <a name="10_5_4"></a>
 ### [↖](#10_5)[↑](#10_5_3)[↓](#10_5_5) Redshift Spectrum